 During the bitterly cold January of 1912, the mostly young immigrant women who worked in the textile mills of Lawrence, Mass., walked off the job demanding bread and roses.
-They wanted enough money for bread as well as dignity and respect.
+They wanted enough money for bread, and thy wanted dignity and respect.

-Lawrency by 1912 was the leading producer of worsted goods in the United States.
+Lawrence mills by 1912 produced more worsted goods than anywhere else in the United States.
 The population nearly doubled from 1890 to 1910.
-Italians, Poles, Lithuanians and Armenians and other new arrivals were packed into tenement slums.
+Italians, Poles, Lithuanians and Armenians and other new arrivals packed into tenement slums.

-Conditions in the mills were abysmal.
+The workers suffered abysmal conditions in the mills.
 Most of the workers earned $9 a week.
 A Lawrence doctor reported “36 out of every 100 of all men and women who work in the mill die before or by the time they are 25 years of age.”
 Half of all children died before they were six.
 The workers and their families suffered from malnutrition, occupational illnesses, accidents and the grueling work.

-Camille Teoli was a young Italian immigrant who worked in the Washington Woolen Mill.
+Camille Teoli, a young Italian immigrant, worked in the Washington Woolen Mill.
 Soon after she started work, the machine speeded up and caught her long hair, scalping her.
 She spent seven months in a hospital.
-Two years later she was back at work, though a doctor was still treating her for her injury, because her family needed the money.
+Two years later she went back to work, though a doctor was still treating her for her injury, because her family needed the money.

 The strike spread quickly throughout the huge mill city.
 As many as 25,000 walked off the job to the cry, ‘Short pay, all out!’
 Most were women between the age of 14 and 18, and nearly half had been in the country for less than five years.

-The Industrial Workers of the World had been trying to organize the workers for five years, with little success.
+The Industrial Workers of the World, known as the Wobblies, had tried to organize the workers for five years, with little success.
 IWW organizer Joseph Ettor and Arturo Giovannitti of the Italian Socialist Federation assumed leadership of the strike.
 IWW organizers Big Bill Haywood and Elizabeth Gurley Flynn later joined them.

 They set up a strike committee with two representatives from each ethnic group.
 Strike communications had to be translated into as many as 25 languages, and in 25 languages they demanded a 15 percent pay hike, double time pay for overtime and no retaliation against strikers.

 Mill owners turned fire hoses on the picketing strikers, who threw ice or rocks and broke the mill windows.
-One cold morning after the women had been drenched by the hoses they caught a policeman in the middle of a bridge and stripped off his uniform.
-Other policemen had to save him from being thrown in the river.
+One cold morning after the hoses drenched the women the strikers caught a policeman in the middle of a bridge and stripped off his uniform.
+Other policemen had to save him from getting thrown in the river.
 Three dozen strikers were arrested and sentenced to a year in jail for damaging property.
 A local undertaker planted dynamite around town in an attempt to frame the strike leaders.
-He was fined and given no jail time.
+He received a fined, but no jail time.

-Gov. Eugene Foss called out the state militia and many of the strikers were arrested.
-One protester was stabbed by bayonet, another killed by a stray bullet.
-Authorities tried to frame Ettor and Giovanetti for the death of the striker.
+Gov. Eugene Foss called out the state militia to quell the Bread and Roses strike.
+Police arrested many of the strikers.
+A bayonet stabbed one striker, a stray bullet killed another.
+Authorities tried to frame Ettor and Giovanetti for the striker.
 They were exonerated in November during a trial in which they were held in metal cages in the courtroom.

-In late January, the strikers sent 100 children to New York City so they would be out of danger.
+In late January, the strikers sent 100 children to New York City to keep them out of danger.
 They arrived to cheering crowds of thousands of supporters.

 On February 24, the strikers tried to send another 100 children to Philadelphia, but the Lawrence City Marshal tried to stop them.
 Marshals and police clubbed mothers and children before dragging them away to jail.
 One woman miscarried.
-News photographers were there to record the brutality.
+News photographers recorded the brutality.

 That turned the tide of public opinion against the mill owners.
 Congress investigated, questioning workers like Camella Teoli.
 The mill owners caved.
-On March 12, 1912, the strike was over.
+On March 12, 1912, the Bread and Roses strike ended.